 1 – plexiglass.
 It is almost impossible to get a decent photograph.

-2 – too small a space.
-There was a feeding and talk on the day I was at the zoo and like bees to honey so came the swarms of tourists and visitors eager for a good view.
+2 – too-small space.
+There was feeding and talk on the day I was at the zoo and like bees to honey so came the swarms of tourists and visitors eager for a good view.

 So if you do decide to check out the viewing pavilion, please be mindful of your fellow visitors and if you plan on watching the feeding plan on being one of the first people lined up against the glass, even if that means there are people wanting to get in from behind you — trust me, they won’t let you back through if you are feeling generous (like I was) at a quarter ’til.